 Sixty one percent of affluent Indians prefer luxury items designed by local designers as compared to any other market in the region, though China comes second at 50%.
 Last year, driven by the understanding that there is a market fueled by the growing number of younger shoppers who are willing to spend, Italian label Zegna took to partnering with a local luxury brand in India.

-By contrast, affluent Chinese consumers look towards “classic” brands such as Chanel, Dior, and Gucci.
+In contrast, affluent Chinese consumers look towards “classic” brands such as Chanel, Dior, and Gucci.
 Agility’s in-depth study of Chinese affluent Gen Zs just last year showed that even younger consumers prefer luxury brands that have solid identities that stay true to themselves.

 Local KOL Influence